scottkleinman/lexos/doc_src/docs/tutorial/managing_a_corpus.md

     Term counts do not collapse upper- and lower-case words, so, if this is important, you must get the tokens, convert to lower case, and then generate the list of terms yourself.
 Alternatively, you may use `Scrubber` to preprocess your data before creating the `Record` object.

 `Record.set()` allows you to set arbitrary `Record` attributes (such as author or date), and `Record.save()` allows you to save the file to disk.

-!!! important
-    When a `Record` object is saved to disk, it is serialized as a binary pickle file, which is not human readable.
-To restore it, you use a normal Python method of reading a binary file:

-    ```python
-    with open(filename, "rb") as f:
-        record = pickle.load(f)
-    ```

-    The pickle format is not considered secure, so never unpickle a file you do not trust.

-    In the latest version of spaCy, it is possible to serialize to JSON, but these methods have not yet been integrated in the Lexos API.

 The `Record` class accepts content only in the form of a pre-tokenized spaCy doc.
 However, it is possible to store an untokenized text by creating a blank spaCy language model and feeding it the [lexos.corpus.NullTokenizer][lexos.corpus.NullTokenizer] class.
 This simply returns a spaCy doc with the text as a single token.